jcalvarezjr/carrismo-build/README.md

-# Carrismo
+# Clarify

-**Carrismo Repository**
+**Clarify Repository**
 <br>
 <br>
-Transition files and documents from Fairpay to Carrismo.
+Transition files and documents from Fairpay to Clarify.
 <br>
 <br>